distinia/distinia/README.md

 # Hello, I'm Destiny! 👋🏻

 I am a dedicated software developer and aspiring student based in Italy.
-Currently pursuing my degree in Software Engineering at the prestigious University of Bergamo, I actively lead as CEO at iElectro, a startup I co-founded.
+Currently pursuing my degree in Software Engineering at the prestigious University of Bergamo, I actively lead as CEO at iElectro, a startup I founded.
 My passion lies in the intersection of artificial intelligence and web development, and I am committed to honing my skills in these domains.

 ## About Me
 - 🖐🏻 **Name:** Destiny
-- 🏫 **Education:** Software Engineer at the University of Bergamo
+- 🏫 **Education:** Future Software Engineer at the [University of Bergamo](https://www.unibg.it/en)
-- ⌨️ **Occupation:** Student and CEO at iElectro
+- ⌨️ **Occupation:** Student and CEO at [iElectro](https://github.com/ielectroo)
 - 🧐 **Interests:** Artificial Intelligence, Web Development

 ## Languages and Technologies

 Throughout my journey, I have gained proficiency in various programming languages and technologies: